 In response, the Chicago Community Trust launched its Protecting and Advancing Equitable Homeownership initiative as part of its Growing Household Wealth strategy.
 The Trust convened Chicago housing experts, practitioners, and advocates throughout 2020 to explore policies, strategies, and best practices to reduce existing homeownership gaps in the Chicago region.

 As part of this initiative, the Institute for Housing Studies (IHS) and the Urban Institute developed data and analyses to support conversations among a cohort of eight organizations around strategies needed to expand access to homeownership and wealth-building opportunities for Black and Latinx households, protect current homeowners of color, and preserve the existing affordable housing stock in Chicago.
-These insights are summarized in Chicago Housing Overview: Preserving Affordability and Expanding Accessibility.
+Throughout 2020 and 2021, IHS built and presented key data and analyses to Initiative partners.
+Many of these insights are summarized in Chicago Housing Overview: Preserving Affordability and Expanding Accessibility.